amirsalehboshra/PracticeAutomation/README.md

 2. Extract it to a folder path
 3. Find the project path like "C:\Users\amir.saleh\Documents\GitHub\PracticeAutomation\PracticeAutomation\bin\Debug\netcoreapp3.1"
 4. Open CMD as administrator
-5. open the project path
+5. Write the project path
-6. write this commant line: dotnet test PracticeAutomation.dll
+6. Write this commant line: dotnet test PracticeAutomation.dll

 How to open Reports?